This is not an endorsement of cryptocurrency or any specific provider, service or offering. It is not a recommendation to trade or use any services.

 If you've thoroughly researched the fees and risks and decided to buy Bitcoin with credit card, here are the general steps you'll need to take.

-- Bitcoin ATMs.
-Some Bitcoin ATMs accept credit card payments, allowing users to purchase Bitcoin in person.
+Bitcoin ATMs.
+Some Bitcoin ATMs accept credit card payments, allowing users to buy Bitcoin in person.
+Fees often range from 5% to 20%, and you may also be charged a small flat fee per transaction.

 How much does it cost to buy Bitcoin with a credit card?